lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 We should read from the local storage, when the APP is first loaded.

 <details>
-<summary>How do we tell our Vue instance to do so in a particular stage?</summary>
+<summary markdown='span'>How do we tell our Vue instance to do so in a particular stage?</summary>

 ##### Lifecycle Hooks